ajay-kiran-reddy/e-commerce/README.md

 Hi, Welcome to AV E commerce site

-This site is tradition e coomerce site where you can view/place orders.
+This site is traditional e commerce site where you can view/place orders.

 Our site is live and hosted here . https://av-ecommerce-client.onrender.com/